GeoscienceAustralia/ptha/propagation/SWALS/README.md

 A range of other tests are currently not provided here to avoid the need to distribute large elevation data.
-It has been compared with the linear solver in JAGURS on a realistic spherical coordinates case, giving identical answers up to floating point precision (which it should, since the same leap-frog algorithm is implemented in both).
-We strongly encourage you to do convergence testing on all applications to check the sensitivity to grid size.
+It has been compared with the linear solver in JAGURS on a realistic spherical coordinates case, giving identical answers up to floating point precision (which it should, since the same widely used leap-frog algorithm is implemented in both).

+As with all PDE based numerical modelling, we strongly encourage you to do convergence testing on all applications, to check the sensitivity of results to grid size.

 Getting started